Piazza Accessibility and Usability Information

 Piazza is a student-driven question and answer service that some instructors use for their courses.
 Students can collaboratively work on answers by adding, modifying or deleting content.
 Instructors can view students’ questions and answers, post their own questions and answers, and endorse the best responses.
 The University of Wisconsin-Madison selected Piazza as an addition to the Learn@UW suite of teaching and learning technologies to complement existing tools in the Canvas learning management system (LMS).

-The following information is provided to help people with disabilities know what potential barriers may exist within Piazza.
+The following information is provided to help people with disabilities know what potential barriers may exist.

-Magnification and interface barriers may be difficult for people with low vision
+Magnification barriers create difficulties perceiving information for some users, such as people with low vision